 The law caught up with Guzmán from 1993 to 2001 when he was arrested and imprisoned.
 But he made himself comfortable in jail, through bribery and intimidation, until his eventual escape (which involved the bribing of 78 people and cost him over $2 million to engineer).
 Arrested again on February 22, 2015, it wasn't long before El Chapo made his second escape from a maximum-security prison on July 11.
 How did he do it?
 He slipped through a hole under the shower in his cell and escaped through a mile-long tunnel that led to a construction site on the outside.

-Following Guzmán's headline-grabbing escape, headline-grabbing Republican presidential candidate Donald Trump didn't waste any time tweeting about it.
+Following Guzmán's headline-grabbing escape, headline-grabbing Republican presidential candidate at the time Donald Trump didn't waste any time tweeting about it.
 "Mexico's biggest drug lord escapes from jail.
 Unbelievable corruption and USA is paying the price.
 I told you so," Trump tweeted, alluding to controversial remarks about Mexican immigrants that he made during his presidential campaign launch.

 While Trump beefed up his security and said the FBI is investigating the threat, El Chapo was busy on the run and Mexico was offering a $3.8 million reward for information leading to his capture.

 If one man could be said to represent the idea of a “drug kingpin,” that one man would be Pablo Escobar.
 While running the Medellín Cartel out of Colombia in the 70s and 80s, Escobar’s ruthless tactics ensured a steady flow of cocaine into America.
-Some sources estimate that 80% of the cocaine imported into this country came through Escobar’s enterprise, some 15 tons per day at its peak.
+Some sources estimate that 80 percent of the cocaine imported into this country came through Escobar’s enterprise, some 15 tons per day at its peak.

 Escobar became one of the world’s richest men (with an estimated worth of nearly $10 billion) through eliminating rivals and fostering corruption within the Colombian government.
 Officials who didn’t bow to bribery often met violent ends.
 He assassinated candidates for office, judges, police officers, and reporters.
 He planted a bomb on an airplane to kill a candidate for president; the candidate was not on the plane, but 110 innocent people were.
 Ultimately, Escobar would be responsible for the deaths of over 4,000 people.

 Not all drug kingpins are men.
 One of the most ruthless drug “queenpins” of all-time was Griselda Blanco, nicknamed “La Madrina,” or “The Godmother.”
-Blanco was one of the key figures in the Medellín Cartel and has been credited with being a mentor to Pablo Escobar, who would eventually become her enemy.
+Blanco was one of the key figures in the Medellín Cartel and has been credited with being a mentor to Escobar, who would eventually become her enemy.